microsoft/qsharp/samples/testing/dump_operation/README.md

 There are two primary ways to test operations in the QDK:

-1. **Dumping Operation Output:**
+1. **Using Operation Matrix Representation:**
-   - Use the `dump_operation` Python API to retrieve the operation's representation and compare it against the expected output.
+   - Use the `dump_operation` Python API to retrieve the operation's representation as a matrix and compare it against the expected matrix.

 2. **Q# `Fact` Assertions:**
-   - Define a `Fact` function in your Q# code that uses the `CheckOperationsAreEqual` operation to verify if two operations are identical.
+   - Use a `Fact` function in your Q# code that uses the `CheckOperationsAreEqual` operation to verify if two operations are identical.
 The `Fact` function asserts that the check returns `true`.

 ## Project Structure
 This sample project is a multi-file Q# project that showcases both testing methods.
 The project structure is as follows: